 Akismet should come with the install, and yes you should activate it right away.
 It effectively controls and filters comment spam that will become rampant once your site gains some traction.
 You'll first need to sign up for an API key, though, and there is a small monthly fee...no complaining, it's entirely worth it.

 AvantLink WP is the most innovative Affiliate marketing plugin on the market.
 It is completely integrated within the AvantLink network, and it's free of charge for qualified Affiliates.
 With this plugin you can add a multi-merchant ProductSearch API module to your WordPress sidebar in minutes, and much more.
 Click here for more info and a list of screencast tutorials on AvantLink WP.

 Others I recommend starting with include a video embed plugin of some sort (there are lots!), WP Super Cache and ShareThis (or a similar plugin that helps others share your content).
 Downloading and of course activating plugins can be done from within the WordPress admin panel by clicking "Plugins" then "Add New".

 WordPress Install Plugins

 Remember it's not brain science to follow the guidelines above for WordPress.
 Your two main challenges will be to 1) focus your efforts, and 2) dig your heals in for the long haul.
 Do yourself a favor and focus on your area of knowledge or expertise with one web site and put out good content regularly.
 If you do this you will earn natural inbound links over time, which naturally builds site authority...preserving the integrity of your efforts to build a profitable, niche Affiliate site.

 How's this for my first post @GeekArm?
 Sitting here in Las Vegas at Affiliate Summit, at the Rio, on Saturday, January 18th 2010 at 9:45pm.
-Although it was an eventful day of networking and seeing old friends...this place just isn't for me.
+Although it was an eventful day of networking and seeing old friends...I'm always ready to leave after 48 hours.